IanFinlayson/moonpatrol-gba/README.md

 ## Running
-Just load the .gba file into any Game Boy Advance emulator.
-I tested in Visual Boy Advance.
-I have also tested on an actual GBA as well.
+Just load the .gba file into your Game Boy Advance emulator of choice.

 ## Build Requirements